jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 With each new technological selection, the coach was creating a new type of player.

 Think how weird and wonderful it is that all humans can breed with each other.
 We can live anywhere.
-Most amazing, anyone can use any tool.
-There's this awesome story of a native Amazonian kid being handed a iPad and knowing how to use it.
+Most amazingly, anyone can use any tool.
+There's this awesome story of a native Amazonian kid being handed an iPad and knowing how to use it.
 It's not hard to imagine how a person living in a jungle could use an iPad and satellite internet to better his life, if only to see where the loggers are headed to next.

 That is why our freedom from extremists and our true nature is so important.
-Our real-life pains are the thing technology will never feel, yet it is what technology was designed to solve in a classic case of co-evolution.
+Our real-life pains are the thing technology will never feel, yet we designed technology to solve them in a classic case of co-evolution.

 Turning us into its users, empowering us to live anywhere on the globe, technology created the soil in which it grows.
 Human pains, pleasures, and passions guide technology where to evolve next.

 Co-evolving with technology had a profound effect on our genotypes and phenotypes.
 It's why we, unlike most animals, are so individually different, even within families and tribes.
-Civilization let live more of the endless human variations, by liberating it from constraints of the East African plain environment.
+Civilization let more of the endless human variations live, by liberating it from constraints of the East African plain environment.

 Humanity was required to seed, inhabit, work, and harvest from a different ecosystem.

 Physically, we have very different body types: ectomorph (slender and lean), mesomorph (muscular and athletic), and endomorph (rounder and softer).
 Each type has distinct characteristics related to muscle mass and fat distribution, meaning whether running long distances, making a shelter, or hammering steel, we have the body type to meet the challenge.

 Socially we are quite different.
-Most any group of people will have a variance of extroverts and introverts, people's whose neurobiology makes social interaction rewarding or draining.
-Humans have varied levels and mixed of shyness, sociability, assertiveness, and comfort with novelty that each changes how a person interprets and interacts with the world.
+Most any group of people will have a variance of extroverts and introverts, people whose neurobiology makes social interaction rewarding or draining.
+Humans have varied levels and mixes of shyness, sociability, assertiveness, and comfort with novelty that each changes how a person interprets and interacts with the world.

 Our intelligence differs too.
 Levels of abstract thought, practical proficiency, patience to defer gratification, musical abilities are among the many different ways our intelligence can differ.
 Some people can recite long histories from their minds, while others can calculate mathematics with ease.
 Like with our bodies, our mental faculties, interests, hobbies, and passions are very broad and often unique.

 Our personalities are different too.
 We already mentioned the Milgram Experiment which shows how varied each human is to obeying authority figures.
 There's also the Stanford Experiment, which made a group of university students either prisoners or guards.
 During the experiment some prisoners obeyed orders, some rebelled, some cops were responsible authority figures, others were nearly sadistic.
-Another famous personality experiment is the Marshmellow Test, which shows kids a treat and they are told if they don't eat it, they will get two treats.
+Another famous personality experiment is the Marshmallow Test, which shows kids a treat and they are told if they don't eat it, they will get two treats.
 Scientists proved the longer a kid delays gratification, the better their future will be, as most things, from jobs to relationships, reward patience.
 There are many other such tests that display the varied nature of humans.

 As civilization advanced, more of the options in our 3.2 billion DNA base pairs were coming out that might have been trimmed away in the biological world, but were finding niches in a home in civilization and therefore the Game of Technological Life.

 I often wonder how my speech impediment would have changed in earlier times.
 At least in nomadic times, I think it might have been an advantage.
 Tracking game, avoiding predators, evading competitors, it might help to be naturally quiet.
 But as society grew, I likely would have missed out at best, tossed aside at worst, explained within the stories of the time as "cursed" or a simpleton of some kind.

 Of course I don't know this, but I only mean to illustrate a point that the many different personalities, body types, mental abilities, and other characteristics in humans, has genetic roots in people sitting by a fire thousands of years ago, and we carry all these with us today.
 Yet, these quirks find a home in civilization.
-For myself, not being able to talk too much, undoubtably changed personal development.
-For me it made it easier to emphasize with others while also making me indignant against propriety that often tries to tell people what is polite or acceptable to say—which often adds another layer of complexity when I was often happy to say anything coherently.
+For myself, not being able to talk too much, undoubtedly changed personal development.
+For me it made it easier to empathize with others while also making me indignant against social rules about what is polite or acceptable to say—which often adds another layer of complexity when I was often happy to say anything coherently.

 The point is, the technological ecosystem needed people, and often those with unique personalities fit the bill.

 Edward Gibbon had a severe medical problem, forcing him to sit for years of his life.
 In the wild he'd be disadvantaged if not left for dead, in civilization he wrote likely the best history book of all time, _The Decline and Fall of the Roman Empire_.
-Issac Newton was a notorious loner who likely never had sex.
+Isaac Newton was a notorious loner who likely never had sex.
 Galileo couldn't follow social rules.
 Steve Jobs washed his feet in toilets, one must wonder the mental health of political dissidents.
 The list of unique individuals, whose chances in the wild are at least suspect, making huge contributions to civilization and technological evolution is endless.

 The reason is the same as the original version of the game.
 Because diversity is ecosystem security.
 Thus, it was for genotype and phenotype, and so it is for extended phenotype born from the mixture of human genes and upbringing.
 Like biology grew to have countless species of trees, insects, birds, mammals, predators and so on.
 Thus evermore diverse human genotype and phenotype got a shot to play the game because of our co-evolution with tools.

 And that's the lesson of nature we need to embrace.
 While we have a genetic history forever in our DNA, our genes, personalities, and culture evolved along with technological change.

-Meaning the technological evolution this books is advocating we embrace, has been driving human evolution for generations.
+Meaning the technological evolution this book is advocating we embrace, has been driving human evolution for generations.
 Because every Game of Life needs ecosystems of producers, grazers, predators, decomposers, and testers, the coach picked human communities who had the varied human genetics and phenotypes needed to be able to staff every job in a growing technological ecosystem.

-The job of the human genotype and phenotype is to staff the technological ecosystems producers (farms, power plants), grazers (tool users), predators (innovators), testers (tinkerers, hackers, and crooks).
+In the technological ecosystem, varied human genotypes and phenotypes fill the roles of producers (farms, power plants), grazers (tool users), predators (innovators), decomposers (recyclers, refactorers, waste managers), and testers (tinkerers, hackers, and crooks).
 Like any biological ecosystem, these segments work together to better play the game.
-Producers grow the food or generate the electricity that will power technology.
-Common people use tools to stay warm or cool, gather resources, raise their young.
-Predators assess grazer's tool and attack slow ones with a new solution which, if successful, removes the old tool from the ecosystem.
-All the while tinkerers and nefarious actors randomly test all members for their fitness; the latter of which I dealt with so often while adjusting insurance claims.
+Producers grow the food or generate the electricity that powers technology.
+Grazers—most of us—use tools to stay warm or cool, gather resources, raise their young.
+Predators introduce better tools that displace outdated ones, removing the old tool category from the ecosystem just as Maria's DVD-rental store didn't lose to a faster DVD store but to streaming.
+Decomposers break down dead technology back into reusable inputs like wreckers recycling total loss cars.
+All the while, tinkerers and nefarious actors test every member of the ecosystem for fitness—the latter of which I dealt with so often while adjusting insurance claims.

 The need to invent, power, and manually operate most every tool changed how humans were selected.
-Even though we were leaving the natural world behind, we were only building another ecosystem.
+Even though we were leaving the biological ecosystem behind, we building another technological beside it.

 Humans were no longer just hunting and gathering what nature made available, but instead creating and operating a new ecosystem in a modified Game of Life.
 Civilized humans kept scoring points.
-Death rates by wars, disease, and infant mortality drop consistently as civilization advances from Stone to Bronze, to Steel Ages and beyond because we expanded ours environment's carrying capacity with more food, housing, and fresh water.
+Death rates by wars, disease, and infant mortality drop consistently as civilization advances from Stone to Bronze, to Steel Ages and beyond because we expanded our environment's carrying capacity with more food, housing, and fresh water.

 Some might consider these changes artificial.
 After all, stone walls, bronze swords, horse saddles, and everything else in civilization are manmade materials or objects.

 But that would be wrong.
 Why is a copper water pipe or medical textbook artificial if the copper in our bodies or the wood in trees are natural?
-The Game of Life is a battle to grow things that can self-replicate in their environment and fight off entropy.
+The Game of Life is a battle to grow things that can self-replicate in their environment faster then they degrade.
 As physicist Richard Muller notes in his book "Now: The Physics of Time", technology does that every bit as much as biology does.

+That's why political projects that demand human homogeneity — whether by race, ideology, or class — work against the technological ecosystem's actual need for variety.
+They don't just constrain individual freedom; they starve the ecosystem of the players it requires.

-The problem is technological does not always grow naturally.
+The problem is technology does not always grow naturally.

 ## Chapter 11—Back to Natural